Teaching Transformers Causal Reasoning through Axiomatic Training: Axiomatic Training for Transformers

 \textbf{Synthetic evaluation.} To evaluate if a trained model has learned the correct understanding of an axiom instead of shortcuts or correlation-based features, designing an out-of-distribution (OOD) evaluation set is important.
 We evaluate our model on multiple types of complex graphs that are unseen during training.

 \begin{enumerate}[noitemsep] \item \textbf{Length}: Evaluating whether our model accurately infers causal relationships for chain graphs (both sequential and ones with random flipping) longer than those in the training set.
-Specifically, we train the model on chains with size 3-6 and evaluate on chains of size 7-15. \item \textbf{Node Name Shift}: Testing the model's performance on longer node names, from 1-3 characters used in the training set to 8-10 characters.
-This is motivated by~\cite{corr2cause} who show how change in node names results in generalization failure on causal tasks for language models. \item \textbf{Order of Chains}: a)~\textbf{Completely reversed chains}: This evaluation is inspired by the reversal curse \citep{berglund2024reversal} that revealed generalization failure of LLMs in answering questions in reversed sequences despite knowing the answers in the original order.
+Specifically, we train the model on chains with size 3-6 and evaluate on chains of size 7-15. \item \textbf{Node Name Shift}: Testing the model's performance on longer node names, from 1-3 characters in the training set to 8-10 characters, motivated by~\citet{corr2cause} who show how change in node names can lead to generalization failure on causal tasks for language models. \item \textbf{Order of Chains}: a)~\textbf{Completely reversed chains}: This evaluation is inspired by the reversal curse \citep{berglund2024reversal} that revealed generalization failure of LLMs in answering questions in reversed sequences despite knowing the answers in the original order.
 We evaluate our model on completely reversed chains, a structure that was not in the training data.
 A completely reversed chain will be of the form \textit{X $\leftarrow$ Y $\leftarrow$ Z}, written in natural language as: \textit{``Y causes X. Z causes Y."}, where $X, Y, Z$ are replaced by random alphanumeric names. b)~\textbf{Shuffling of Sequences:} Here we shuffle the order of causal edges presented in each training row to add complexity and break sequential order. \item \textbf{Branching Factor}: One of the most complex evaluation setups, with DAGs containing multiple branches, colliders, and forks.
-Let the branching factor be defined as the ratio between a number of edges and a number of nodes.
+We define the branching factor as the ratio of the number of edges to the number of nodes.
 Thus, the branching factor for the training set is $\leq 1$.
 Then, we create a different evaluation set with multiple densely branched networks constructed using the Erd\"os-R\'enyi model, with different branching factors. \end{enumerate}